-Because leadership, trust, capability, and climate can shift over time, it is important to consistently and frequently assess organizational health.
+Because leadership, trust, capability, and climate can shift over time, it is important to consistently and frequently get employee feedback about organizational health.
 You want your organization to be in the best possible health to maximize employee performance, engagement, discretionary effort, and retention.

 - Build a High Performance Culture